 In my opinion, there aren’t any perfect energy boosters.
-What you can do to get a reasonable energy level on a daily basis is to think of combining sources of natural energetic drinks, tea, sleep, exercise, etc.
+It’s a combination of types of foods.
+To get a reasonable and balanced energy level on a daily basis think of combining sources of natural energetic drinks, tea, juices, citrus drinks, sleep, exercise, etc.

-Foods with very low glycemic index may include: high fibre vegetables, nuts, healthy oils (olive oil).
-Fresh picked or bought fruits are delicious, and preferable to sugary snacks.
+Foods with a very low glycemic index may include high-fiber vegetables, nuts, and healthy oils (olive oil).
+Fresh picked or bought fruits are delicious and preferable to sugary snacks.

-When feeding yourself with natural energy foods, it will fight fatigue to a certain degree.
+When feeding yourself with natural energy foods, think of mixing the intake as explained above, this will start fighting fatigue to a certain degree.

 But, luckily, we have scientific results and/or conclusive studies showing us that you don’t need to take extra medicinal drugs to uplift your energy levels.